 The only limit on where to go is how long you’re willing to keep riding.
 Provided you have the time, you can go anywhere.
 There’s an abundance of routes to choose from and plenty of places to find them.

-You can find ten of our favourite traffic-free cycling routes here, ranging from the 17-mile Camel Trail in Cornwall up to Devon’s Tarka Trail at nearly 200 miles; though of course you can pick and choose which sections to cycle.
+You can find our pick of the best favourite traffic-free cycling routes, ranging from the 17-mile Camel Trail in Cornwall up to Devon’s Tarka Trail at nearly 200 miles; though of course you can pick and choose which sections to cycle.
 And for more ideas try the routes section of the Sustrans website.

 Before going freelance, Rob spent almost four years on staff at BBC Science Focus magazine subediting news, features and reviews.
 He's now a freelance journalist and has written about everything from electric cars to decomposing bodies… although space and speed are what fascinate him most.